invertedv/describe/README.md

 - -d - Directory.
 Directory for output images.
 Defaults to the working directory.
 - -b \<browser\>.
 Browser for images.
 If omitted, the system default is used.
 - -show - If included, the plot is (also) sent to the browser. -show is assumed if -d and -i are omitted.
+- -title - If included, the plots are titled with this value.
+- -threads - If included, maximum # of threads for ClickHouse to use.

  Images are placed in subdirectories of -d according to image type.
 For example, if you have